 You need a website.
 That much is clear.

-Whether you’re starting a brick-and-mortar business, competing in the eCommerce space, or running an independent podcast or blog, your website is going to be your anchor online.
+Whether you’re starting a brick-and-mortar business, competing in the eCommerce space, or running an independent podcast or blog, your business website is going to be your anchor online store.

 Of course, designing and developing a website is a significant undertaking.
 You’ll need years of experience and education to create your own site from the ground up – or enough money to pay a team of experts to do it.

 Most people choose to pay people to design the website for them.
 As well they should!

 But how much, exactly, should you plan on spending?
 How much does a design/website development costs in 2021?

 What Does a Website Cost?

 This is a multifaceted question, and one we’ll explore in some detail.